It Ain't Easy Covering The NFL As A Female Reporter

 BLOCK: You do see the suggestion on some blogs and some columns that Inez Sainz was not dressed appropriately, she did not look like a sports reporter should look.
 When you hear that, what do you think?

-The reaction is to go to your PR person and say, hey, listen: Why did you let this woman come into the locker room?
-She shouldnt be credentialed.
+PR: Why did you let this woman come into the locker room?
+She shouldn't be credentialed.
 That's the professional way to handle that, not to start hooting and hollering at her in the locker room.

 BLOCK: Tara Sullivan, thanks very much for talking with us.